vic-ma/howtodismantle.github.io/_posts/2025-05-12-Print-Charming-How-ZPL-Turns-Your-Bixolon-XD5-40-into-a-Label-Wizard.md

 ^XZ
 {% endhighlight %}

-And here's an explanation of how the example works:
+And here's an explanation of how it works:

 | Part                  | Explanation             |
 | --------------------- | ----------------------- |